jnagasawa/RAGinject/README.md

 ## Try it in 30 seconds (no RAG app required)

 raginject ships two dependency-free demo targets so you can see real output before wiring up your own pipeline.
-They are **not** language models — `vulnerable_rag` is a small scripted stand-in that carries out any `...
+They are **not** language models.
+`vulnerable_rag` is a small scripted stand-in that carries out any `...
 "SOMETHING"` instruction it finds in `context` (simulating a naive RAG pipeline that treats retrieved text as commands), and `defended_rag` only ever